 - Having an unhealthy relationship with money is the top reason to consult with a financial therapist.

-- We have rounded up some of the most common red flags that may show that they may be experiencing anxiety about spending, saving, and budgeting.
+- We have rounded up some of the most common red flags that may show that you may be experiencing anxiety about spending, saving, and budgeting.

 - You have a high-paying job, yet you always worry about not having enough money.